 Insider guide to Bury St Edmunds

-It’s the summer of staycationing and if you’re looking for somewhere a little bit under the radar to discover, you’ll want to read our up-to-date guide to Suffolk’s historic market town, including all the best places to scoff, shop, sleep, drink and hangout
+Staycation alert!
+If you’re looking to discover somewhere a little bit under the radar, check our up-to-date guide to Suffolk’s historic market town, including where to scoff, shop, sleep, drink and hangout

 Pleasing on the eye with its gorgeous pastel-coloured houses, historical ruins, medieval quarter and cathedral, Bury St Edmunds feels a bit of a secret often bypassed for Suffolk’s main attractions, the coast and countryside.

 What a mistake to make because buzzy Bury, with its Michelin-star restaurant, independent shops and thriving arts scene, is deffo weekend break territory.
 Charles Dickens, who set part of The Pickwick Papers there, knew the score enjoying stays at the Angel Hotel and describing Bury St Edmunds as a “handsome town of thriving and cleanly experience”.
 So true, Charles, so true

 Everyone’s still raving about Pea Porridge on Cannon Street after it retained its Michelin star this year (it’s Suffolk’s first and only Michelin-starred restaurant btw!).
 Despite the hype, there are no airs and graces at this laidback restaurant converted from two cottages to three cosy dining rooms with rustic wood tables, exposed brick walls and an original baker’s oven at its heart.
 Head chef and owner Justin and his wife Jurga run the show and the fact they’re both crazy about food and wine shines through, think dishes like Felixstowe skate, brown shrimps, turlu turlu (a spiced, Turkish ratatouille FYI!), aigrette and caper leaves.